Student & Family Handbook

 o Tu B’ Shevat (New Year of the Trees)

 o Yom Ha Zikaron (Israel’s Memorial Day)

 o Yom Ha’atzmaut (Israel Independence Day)

 o Lag B’ Omer (33rd day between Passover and Shavuot)

-Many classes at PJA celebrate Thanksgiving and President’s Day.
-As a school, we come together to honor the life of Dr. Martin Luther King Jr. with an assembly on a day close to MLK day.
 Halloween and Valentine’s Day are two days that many of our students choose to celebrate outside of school.
-However, due to the origins of these days, as a school, we do not mark or celebrate either of those days at PJA.
+However, due to the origins of these particular holidays, we do not mark or celebrate either of those days at PJA.